 Fig. 2 — Generating a representative sample — Taken from Designing with Data, pp. 45–53:

 - Cohorts and segments — A cohort is a group of users who have a shared experience.
 Alternatively, you can also segment your user base into different groups based on more stable characteristics such as demographic factors (e.g. gender, age, country of residence) or you may want them by their behaviour (e.g. new user, power user).

 - New users versus existing users — Data can help you learn more about both your existing understand prospective future users, and determining whether you want to sample from new or existing users is an important consideration in A/B testing.
 Existing users are people who have prior experience with your product or service.
 Because of this, they come into the experience with a preconceived notion of how your product or service works.
 Thus, it’s important to be careful about whether your test is with new or existing users, as these learned habits and behaviours about how your product used to be in the past can bias in your A/B test.

-Fig. 3 — Know what you want to learn — Taken from: Rochelle King, Elizabeth F. Churchill and Caitlin Tan — Designing with Data.
-O’Reilly 2017, p.
-67
+Fig. 3 — Know what you want to learn — Taken from Designing with Data, p.
+67:

 - If you fail, what did you learn that you will apply to future designs?